 Another key provision of California’s sanctuary state legislation is that it sets up certain areas as ‘safe zones’ from immigration enforcement.
 Specifically, California state legislators aimed to make sensitive locations, such as public schools, courthouses and certain health centers, free from any immigration enforcement action.
 This is extremely important, as it helps to ensure that all members of our community, regardless of immigration status, can access much-needed public services without fear or intimidation.

 Should it be signed into law by Governor Brown, SB 54 is set to take effect on January 1st, 2018.
 However, in the interim, it is expected that the President Trump’s Department of Justice (DOJ) will bring a lawsuit against the state of California, seeking to block pieces of this bill.
 Previously, in public comments, Attorney General Jeff Sessions has described California’s sanctuary state bill as ‘unconscionable’.
 The DOJ under the leadership of Mr. Sessions has already attempted to cut off federal funding from sanctuary sites.
 Though, a lawsuit was filed by several of the affected cities, and a federal judge recently blocked the DOJ’s order.
 Our immigration law team will keep a close watch on any legal developments relating to California’s sanctuary state bill and any action taken by the Trump Administration.

 We Support Immigrant Rights in Los Angeles

-At the Law Office of Joshua L. Goldstein, PC, we are proud to support immigrants and their families.
+At the Goldstein Immigration Lawyers, we are proud to support immigrants and their families.
 If you are need of immigration law assistance, please do not hesitate to call us today at (213) 262-2000 to set up an immediate review of your case.
 From our office in the heart of Los Angeles, we serve communities throughout the region, including in Orange County, Ventura County and San Bernardino County.